 Gas and electricity for older people

 We know that as the elderly move through life and their level of regular income decreases, controlling gas and electricity cost becomes more important.
-What we really want is for senior citizens to be paying as little as they can for the energy they use, no matter how much power that may be.
+Knowing how much they are paying on a monthly basis is crucial information as those in retirement usually have a fixed level of income.
+What we ideally want is for senior citizens to be paying as little as they can for the energy they use, no matter how much power that may be.

 This guide aims to help get the best energy prices for pensioners, to make sure costs remain manageable for all, and help stop older householders falling into energy debt or even fuel poverty.